AjaXsb/CSGO-Trade-Helper/README.md

-A helper application for traders to quickly find out prices and values essential for fast stonks!
+A helper application for CSGO traders to quickly find out prices and values essential for fast stonks!